Religion and LGBTQ people: Hinduism

 In some Hindu sects (specially among the hijras), many divinities are androgynous.
 There are Hindu deities who are intersex (both male and female); who manifest in all three genders; who switch from male to female or from female to male; male deities with female moods and female deities with male moods; deities born from two males or from two females; deities born from a single male or single female; deities who avoid the opposite sex; deities with principal companions of the same sex, and so on.
 However, this is not accepted by the majority of Hindus, and is often considered heretical in nature.
 Those who do accept it justify with the belief that both God and nature are unlimitedly diverse and God is difficult to comprehend.

+Ayoni sex, which includes oral and anal sex, never came to be viewed as much of a sin like in Christianity nor a serious crime and could be practiced in some cases.
+Close friendship between people of same genders has also been seen as permissible in Hindu texts.

 Several Hindu priests have performed same-sex marriages, arguing that love is the result of attachments from previous births and that marriage, as a union of spirit, is transcendental to gender.
 It is often regarded that Hinduism does not condemn homosexuality.

 Buddhism

 Shunkō-in (春光院: "Temple of the Ray of Spring Light") in Kyoto, Japan, is a Buddhist temple that performs same-sex marriage ceremonies.

+The most common formulation of Buddhist ethics are the Five Precepts and the Eightfold Path, one should neither be attached to nor crave sensual pleasure.
+The third of the Five Precepts is "To refrain from committing sexual misconduct": this precept has sometimes been interpreted to include homosexuality.
+However, "sexual misconduct" is a broad term, and is subjected to interpretation relative to the social norms of the followers.

+The determination of whether or not same-gender relations are appropriate for a layperson is not considered a religious matter by many Buddhists.

 According to the Pāli Canon and Āgama (the early Buddhist scriptures), there is nothing saying that same or opposite gender relations have anything to do with sexual misconduct, and some Theravādin Buddhist monks express that same-gender relations do not violate the rule to avoid sexual misconduct, which means not having sex with people under age (thus protected by their parents or guardians), someone betrothed or married, and those who have taken vows of religious celibacy.